MananTank/radioactive-store/README.md

 ## ⚡ Updating the Global State

 `radioactive-store`'s state is deeply reactive.

-To update the global state, you just mutate it!
-That's it
+To update the state, you just mutate it!

 <br/>

-> ### Because State is Deeply Reactive, You can also mutate state from console and UI will automatically update 😍 🙌
+> ### global state is also available in window object as `window.GS`,  So You can also mutate state from anywhere even from browser's console and UI will automatically update 😍 🙌
->
-> You can get the global state using `radioactiveStore.state` in console
->
-> You can directly mutate the state and UI will react to it

 <br/>